SSATB/ssatb-powershell/tools/Readme.md

 **Prerequisites:**
    1. Setup OAuth Credentials for Using SSATB SAO APIs
    2. A Windows 10 PC running atleast Powershell 5.0.
 The Script Creates Lazrge Zip File Archive so it would need atleast 8 GB of RAM
+   3. PowerShell Executuon Policy.
+By Default Powershell ExecutionPolicy is set to "Restricted" , which basically disables Exectuion of any Scripts.
+This needs to be changed to atleast "__RemoteSigned__" .
+You can do that be Logging in as an Admin and executing `set-executionpolicy remotesigned`
+   4. Folder Permissions : This Scripts Creates TempDirectory in the Folder it is Executing or in the *ExportZipArchive* folder f that is specified.
+It needs permisions to create and delete files in that folder
 --------
 **How to Use:**
    1. Startup Powershell and Navigate to the directory